rod-trent/Copilot-for-Security/Prompts/Plugins/Sentinel.md

 Prompts on this page require the Microsoft Sentinel plugin to work.
 <br><br>
 ```
-List the sequence of events that led to the security anomaly in Microsoft Sentinel incident <number>.
+List the sequence of events that led to the security anomaly in Microsoft Sentinel incident <incident_number>.
 ```
 ---
 ```